-Most small businesses have a decision problem: the bookkeeping exists, but the owner isn’t using it to protect cash flow, reduce avoidable tax, and prevent surprises (and it is not getting the appropriate help from the accountant).
+Most small businesses keep accounts, but don’t use them effectively to manage cash flow, reduce avoidable tax, or prevent surprises (and often aren’t getting the right support from their accountant).

 Below are the most common issues we see in Portugal alongside what to do instead.